SSoppen/Queusadilla/README.md

 !remove *username str*
 Attempts to find a user with the given name, and removes them from the queue

+!add *username str*
+Attempts to add a specific user to the queue

 !next *number int def=1*
 Pings the next *number* of people in the queue to join, and removes them from the queue